-Figure 48: Icebreaker backing alongside vessel to free it from the ice
+Figure 47 - Icebreaker backing alongside vessel to free it from the ice (CCG)

-- Anchoring in ice: Anchoring in the presence of ice is not recommended except in an emergency, but if such anchoring is necessary, only the minimum amount of cable should be used and the capstan/windlass should be available for immediate use.
+- p) Towing in ice: This procedure would only be undertaken in emergencies as there is an inherent risk of damage to both vessels.
+The commanding officer of an icebreaker who receives a request for a tow will judge whether or not the situation calls for such extreme measures.
+CCG icebreakers are not equipped for close-coupled towing operations. - q) Anchoring in ice: Anchoring in the presence of ice is not recommended except in an emergency, but if such anchoring is necessary, only the minimum amount of cable/shackle should be used and the capstan/windlass should be available for immediate use.
 The engines must be on standby, or kept running, if the start-up time is more than 20 minutes.
-If the water is too deep to let go an anchor, the ship may be stopped in fast ice (when the conditions permit).
-When off-shore in deep water, a ship can usually safely stop in the drift ice without an anchor down when darkness or poor visibility prevents further progress.
-The ship will then drift with the ice and may be turned around by the ice, but will be quite safe if properly placed before shutting down. - (r) Convoys: Convoys of ships may be formed by the Commanding Officer of the icebreaker, after consultation with the appropriate shore authority.
-During operations in ice, this action will best aid the movement of the maximum number of ships when there are an insufficient number of icebreakers of suitable capacity available to facilitate the escort of ships proceeding to or from adjacent areas or ports.
+If the water is too deep to let go an anchor, the vessel may be stopped in fast ice (when the conditions permit).
+When off-shore in deep water, a vessel can usually safely stop in the drift ice without an anchor down when darkness or poor visibility prevents further progress.
+The vessel will then drift with the ice and may be turned around by the ice, but will be quite safe if properly placed before shutting down. - r) Convoys: Convoys of vessels may be formed by the commanding officer of the icebreaker, after consultation with the appropriate shore authority.
+During operations in ice, this action will best aid the movement of the maximum number of vessels when there are an insufficient number of icebreakers of suitable capacity available to facilitate the escort of vessels proceeding to or from adjacent areas or ports.

-The Commanding Officer of the icebreaker will determine the order of station within the convoy, to be arranged to expedite the movement of the convoy through the ice (not necessarily on "first come-first served" basis).
-The ships in the convoy are responsible for arranging and maintaining a suitable and safe distance between individual vessels.
-The icebreaker will designate the required distance to be maintained between itself and the lead ship of the convoy.
+The commanding officer of the icebreaker will determine the order of station within the convoy, to be arranged to expedite the movement of the convoy through the ice (not necessarily on "first come-first served" basis).
+The vessels in the convoy are responsible for arranging and maintaining a suitable and safe distance between individual vessels.
+The icebreaker will designate the required distance to be maintained between itself and the lead vessel of the convoy.

-If the ice conditions should change on route, or if some vessels have difficulty in following the vessel ahead, the Commanding Officer of the icebreaker may change the order of convoy station so that ships within the convoy can assist the progress of others less capable than themselves
+If the ice conditions should change on route, or if some vessels have difficulty in following the vessel ahead, the Commanding Officer of the icebreaker may change the order of convoy station so that vessels within the convoy can assist the progress of others less capable than themselves